naelaboraya/Threads-in-java/README.md

        Time for third function = 0.025 seconds

-Results for testing the functions with number_of_files = 100 , seed = System.currentTimeMillis() to Ex2_1.test a different seed each time , and bound = 1000 :
+Results for testing the functions with number_of_files = 100 , seed = 1 , and bound = 100000 :

     1. Normal function :
-       Total number of lines = 53219
+       Total number of lines = 5686229
-       Time for first function = 1.594 seconds
+       Time for first function = 0.5783178 seconds

     2. Thread function :
-       Total number of lines = 53219
+       Total number of lines = 5686229
-       Time for second function = 0.11 seconds
+       Time for second function = 0.1834518 seconds

     3. ThreadPool function :
-       Total number of lines = 53219
+       Total number of lines = 5686229
-       Time for third function = 0.082 seconds
+       Time for third function = 0.162134 seconds

-Results for testing the functions with number_of_files = 1000 , seed = System.currentTimeMillis() to Ex2_1.test a different seed each time , and bound = 10000 :
+Results for testing the functions with number_of_files = 1000 , seed = 12 , and bound = 100000 :

     1. Normal function :
-       Total number of lines = 4964953
+       Total number of lines = 50782123
-       Time for first function = 4.538 seconds
+       Time for first function = 4.186 seconds

     2. Thread function :
-       Total number of lines = 4964953
+       Total number of lines = 50782123
-       Time for second function = 0.82 seconds
+       Time for second function = 1.687 seconds

     3. ThreadPool function :
-       Total number of lines = 4964953
-       Time for third function = 1.195 seconds

-Results for testing the functions with number_of_files = 1000 , seed = System.currentTimeMillis() to Ex2_1.test a different seed each time , and bound = 100000 :

-    1. Normal function :
-       Total number of lines = 50584930
-       Time for first function = 7.5 seconds

-    2. Thread function :
-       Total number of lines = 50584930
-       Time for second function = 3.463 seconds

-    3. ThreadPool function :
-       Total number of lines = 50584930
+       Total number of lines = 50782123
-       Time for third function = 1.227 seconds
+       Time for third function = 1.847 seconds

 Results for testing the functions with number_of_files = 10000 , seed = System.currentTimeMillis() to Ex2_1.test a different seed each time , and bound = 100000 :